felix-gradr/LLM-test/goal.md

 "Run main system" -> Something went wrong -> Resort to fallback agent such that it can fix it.

 ### How the project is ran
 The human will run python -m root.py iteratively.
 If the human runs python -m root and no changes are made (except if you ask for human help), you have failed and will be shut down.
-Therefore, it is crucial that running root is extremely safe, and always have fallback options such that the program never fails completely.
+Therefore, it is crucial that running root is extremely safe, and always makes at least some intelligent progress (llm-based).

 If seed.txt still exists, that means this is the first iteration.
 It is removed after the first iteration has terminated.